Dodgers beat Giants 7-2, force decisive Game 5 in NLDS - WHIZ News

 After giving up a leadoff single to Evan Longoria and walking pinch-hitter Steven Duggar, Buehler exited to a standing ovation from 52,935 blue towel-waving fans.

 The Giants ran through six pitchers by the fifth, leaving them with just three relievers.
-By the seventh, only backup catcher Curt Casali was available off the bench.
-He pinch-hit in the eighth.
+By the seventh, only backup catcher Curt Casali was available off the bench and he pinch-hit in the eighth.

 The biting, steady wind that prevailed throughout Game 3 was gone, leaving just a slight breeze to ruffle the center-field flags.